On this page:

 - Science and Research

-Feature articles are available for syndication so you may easily include this content on your website.
-Through syndication, when content is updated on our site, it will automatically update on your site as well.
+Some feature article content, and other Center for Tobacco Product pieces of digital content, is available to embed on your website for free.
+Through content embedding/syndication, when content is updated on our site, it will automatically update on your site as well.

-Please click the Syndicate This Content button on the web feature to add this content to your website.
+Please click the Embed This Content button on certain CTP web pages to add content to your website.

 Nicotine is a highly addictive chemical compound present in the tobacco plant.
 Tobacco products, including cigarettes, cigars, smokeless tobacco, hookah tobacco, and most e-cigarettes, contain nicotine.